AdobeDocs/experience-platform.en/help/observability/alerts/ui-guide.md

 The **[!UICONTROL Alert history]** tab shows the history of received alerts for your organization, including their current status, severity, triggered date, and resolved date (if applicable).

-Select a listed alert and more details appear in the right rail, including a short summary of the alert rule that was triggered.
+Select a listed alert and more details appear in the right rail, including a short summary of the alert that was triggered.

 ![](../images/alerts/history-details.png)